 The largest Chinatown outside of Asia, San Francisco’s Chinatown is alive with culture and history.
 While exploring this vibrant district on foot, visitors immediately feel inspired by the colorful neon signs, glowing red lanterns, charming alleys, and quaint flower shops.

-Aside from stumbling across some of the most Instagrammable spots in San Francisco, you can also appease your culinary with the mouthwatering restaurants that are located in Chinatown.
+Aside from stumbling across some of the most Instagrammable spots in San Francisco, you can also appease your senses with the mouthwatering restaurants that are located in Chinatown.
 So, between one photo and another, be sure to take your tastebuds on a global tour and sample delicious Chinese treats in restaurants like Kam Po Kitchen, famous for their roast duck with rice.

 There’s a hotbed of creative activity hiding in plain sight in the Mission District.
 Also known as “The Mission”, this artsy neighborhood is filled with jaw-dropping murals, and it boasts the thickest concentration of street art in San Francisco.
 For some cool shots of colorful pieces of art, walk around the Balmy Alley and Clarion Alley.